chuotchuot/ohtu-latexchefs/retro.md

 - Communicate more in teams communication channels
 - Focus on running tests more often locally.
 - Team is developing script for easier local testing of all test types.

+# Latexchefs - Sprint 3 retrospective

+# General

+The retrospective was held after end of Sprint 3.

+Team used Start, Stop, Continue, More of, Less of -method for the meeting.
+A circle was drawn on whiteboard and divided to five sections specified in the name.
+The team openly suggests pointers for each sections and discusses them freely afterwards.
+At the end, team chose couple actions to focus on for next sprint.

+Team also took note of the previous actions and how we have implemented the changes.

+- Communicate more in teams communication channels
+  - The bar for communication was lowered for the sprint, with lots of discussion in Discord regarding planning, design and issues.
+- Focus on running tests more often locally
+  - Team developed small script that handles all of the tests (robot, unit, pylint, coverage).
+The amount of local testing improved in general, leading to less breaking in builds.

+## Start

+- Refactoring more on each iteration
+- Utilizing classes to model behaviour
+- Clear communication on dependent tasks

+## Stop

+- Leaving tasks towards end of the sprint

+## Continue

+- Comprehensive robot testing
+- Good communication and support

+## More of

+- Utilizing dev branch during the sprint

+## Less of

+Team couldn't think of anything

+## Actions

+- Start refactoring code
+- Communicate clearly if other unfinished tasks block you from working on task.
+- Work in more steady pace